MEMRLTA RULES & BY-LAWS

 - The result of each home and away match shall be recorded in detail by the home captain on the score sheet.

 - It will be the responsibility of the home team to ensure the results are submitted via the online scoring system by 8pm the Wednesday following the match [but Semi-Final and Grand Final results must be submitted online by 8pm the day of the match as per by-law 16b].
 It will be the responsibility of the visiting team to check the results entered and report to the Record Secretary any discrepancies by 8pm the Thursday following the match.

-- Failure to have results submitted by the designated time will mean a fine of $10.00 per match.
+- Failure to have results submitted by the designated time will mean a fine of $10.00 per match for a first offence during a season, $15 per match for the second offence during a season, and $20 per match for the third and each subsequent offence during a season.
 If results are not received within 24 hours of the designated time, the home team will be fined a further $10 and the results will be sought from the away team.

 - Failure of either captain to correctly complete the paper score sheet will result in a fine of $10.00 to the offending team.
 Failure to enter the written information correctly and completely into the online scoring system will mean a fine of $10.00 to the home team.